KAS Bank wins three UK pension fund mandates

 Pat Sharman, managing director for the UK branch, joined KAS

-Bank from HSBC Securities Services in 2015.
+BANK from HSBC Securities Services in 2015.

 She told Global Investor/ISF that the company has